 The program is organized to build knowledge and skills through carefully developed course content and related field experience.
-It culminates with student teaching, research methods and assessment, and the planning and implementation of a field project.
+It culminates with student teaching and the planning and implementation of a field project.
 The program of studies should be followed as designed; exceptions may only be made with approval of the program chairperson.